lbarriosh/blog/content/blog/cycling-to-work-guide/index.md

 Some of the topics mentioned on this page (i.e. buying a second-hand bike) would deserve several posts, but I think this should be enough for now.

-Feel free to contact me if anything needs changing, and take care!
+Feel free to contact me if anything needs changing, and see you on the road!